mvillumsen/DM844-Exam-Project/README.md

 * For product, the constraints are not properly tested (stock)
 * Be carefull with your toString methods.
 They should also be tested, and not throw exceptions

+## Comments for project 2

+* Funny usage of role names.
+I would think a customer should be allowed to order items?
+* Wireframes not in report
+* Only 1 weekly report received in the 4 week span
+* Access to database in view - not allowed.
+* You have not extracted the bootstrap specific classes to a taglib.
+This is not dry, and harder to maintain.
+* You could have desribed the use of the shopping cart plugin
+* You violate your own coding guidelines
+* Lots of violations in codenarc
+* Test failing at time of handing in
+* As you conclude yourself, this part of the project is not quite done - not able to complete an order :(
+* Check the commit for a few comments placed in the code

 ## Info
 * Test-reports: 188.226.206.170/test-reports
 * Jenkins: 188.226.206.170:8090/jenkins/